 Tempe Town Lake is the perfect spot to experience some fun and enjoy the outdoors.
 It’s a bit unexpected for visitors to find a large body of water right in the heart of the city, but that’s exactly what you’ll find at Tempe Town Lake.
-The lake and the surrounding Tempe Beach Park are home to many annual events, such as Four Peaks Oktoberfest at Tempe Town Lake, the Innings Festival and IRONMAN Arizona.
+The lake and the surrounding Tempe Beach Park are home to many events.
+Check out our events page for upcoming events.
 Besides attending a festival, the lake is a nice place to visit throughout the year.

 Located on the northwest corner of Mill Ave. and Rio Salado Parkway, Tempe Town Lake is one of the most visited tourist destinations in Arizona.
 This two mile long lake is so much more than just something nice to look at when you’re driving on the 202.